0J3-2/SnippetsJS/readme.md

 # [SnippetsJS](https://github.com/0J3-2/SnippetsJS) - A Fork of [QuickSSH](https://github.com/0j3/quickssh)

+NOTE: This project is not even remotely close to done yet.

 Write short programs ("snippets") (optionally, with user input) for when your project is too small to bother making into a full application.

 ---